What to do when someone dies

 A power of attorney may include specific wishes

-The person who died may have left funeral instructions in their will or a letter about their wishes.
+What to do when someone dies when they have left funeral instructions in their will or a letter about their wishes.

 If there are no clear wishes, the executor or nearest relative will usually decide if the body will be cremated or buried and what type of funeral will take place.